List of JoJo's Bizarre Adventure characters: Part 5: Golden Wind

 He was the first person to join Bucciarati's team.
 In the anime he was molested by his college professor when he was 13 years old, causing him to savagely beat his abuser, resulting in him being expelled and disowned by his family, who'd never cared much for his well-being at all.
 Fugo tends to have an erratic temper, erupting into a violent rage before quickly calming himself down.
 His Stand is Purple Haze (パープル・ヘイズ, Pāpuru Heizu), (Note: "Purple Smoke" in official English releases.) a humanoid with a violet-and-white diamond pattern skin and a glass gladiator's helmet.
-Its main form of attack comes from the three globes on the back of its hands, each of which contains a powerful virus that is released when any of the globes are broken.
-Once this happens, the virus will spread and rapidly devour organic matter—a human body will be annihilated in about 30 seconds.
+Its main form of attack comes from the three capsules on its knuckles, each of which contains a powerful virus that is released when any of the capsules are broken.
+Once released, the virus will spread and rapidly devour organic matter—a human body will be annihilated in about 30 seconds.
 However, the virus is destroyed by sunlight.
-Purple Haze is difficult for Fugo to control in even the best of situations, since it represents everything he hates about himself, which explains its manic behavior surrounding the idea of cleanliness, and its inability to distinguish friend from foe, with the virus even being able to affect Fugo himself.
+Purple Haze is difficult for Fugo to control in even the best of situations, since it represents everything he hates about himself, which explains its manic behavior about cleanliness and its inability to distinguish friend from foe: Fugo has no immunity to the virus.
 He is the only member of Bucciarati's team who refuses to join him when Bucciarati decides to turn on the boss.
 He later stars in the light novel Purple Haze Feedback, which takes place after the events of Part 5.
-In the events of Purple Haze Feedback, he is given the mission to eliminate Passione's remaining drug team to test his loyalty to the organization, as well as a form of atonement for his departure from Bucciarati's team.
+In Purple Haze Feedback, he is given the mission to eliminate Passione's remaining drug team to test his loyalty to the organization, as well as a form of atonement for his departure from Bucciarati's team.
 At the end of the novel, he and Giorno meet again, and having overcome his personal demons, Fugo swears loyalty to Giorno.

+In Japanese, he is voiced by Junya Enoki in the anime and subsequent appearances, Hisafumi Oda in Eyes of Heaven and All Star Battle, and Hiroaki Miura in the 2002 game.
+In English, he is voiced by Ezra Weisz.